KITPraktomatTeam/Praktomat/README.md

 ========

-Besides the security provided by Java (via the Security Manager Profiles found in `src/checker/scripts/`), the praktomat supports two way to insulate student submissions from the system:
+Besides the security provided by Java (via the Security Manager Profiles found in `src/checker/scripts/`, which you could change to your needs), the praktomat supports two way to insulate student submissions from the system:

  * With `USEPRAKTOMATTESTER = True` in the settings, external commands are